-This year, the United Nations climate summit — COP30 — is taking place in Belém, Brazil.
+This year, the United Nations climate summit — COP30 — took place in Belém, Brazil.
 This is The Climate Center’s fifth year as an official observer organization at the Conference of the Parties (COP).
-The event provides a unique platform to glean ideas from around the world and showcase California’s continued commitment to climate action at a time when the United States has withdrawn from the Paris Agreement.
-Join us after COP30 to hear about innovative climate solutions we might import to California from experts who were on the ground in Belém.
-We’ll discuss solutions that cut climate pollution, help us adapt to the climate impacts we can no longer avoid, and make our communities healthier and more vibrant.
+The event provided a unique platform to glean ideas from around the world and showcase California’s continued commitment to climate action at a time when the United States has withdrawn from the Paris Agreement.
+During this webinar, participants heard about innovative climate solutions we might import to California from experts who were on the ground in Belém.

 Senator Josh Becker is a public policy innovator working at the nexus of community activism, technology and social justice.
 Elected to the State Senate in November 2020, Senator Becker represents the residents of California’s 13th Senate District.
 He is the author of several bills focused on accelerating California’s transition to 100 percent clean energy and net zero emissions.